-Metal Plating For Your 3D Printed Parts — A Practical Guide
+Metal Plating For Your 3D Printed Parts — A Practical Guide06 July 2017

 We’ve looked at a lot of different options for finishing your 3D printed parts on the blog, from the simple to the sophisticated.
 Today, we’re going to be looking in detail at adding metal plating your parts.
 You may ask why you’d finish parts in this way when 3D printing with metal is now feasible.
 While metal printing has made huge strides in recent years, it is still relatively costly compared to other techniques and often requires time-consuming post-processing steps.
 As a result, it will not always be practical to implement at this point in time.